stadium-software/repeater-datagrid-client-side/README.md

 ![](images/BindingControlsToRepeater.png)

+## Script Usage

+### Generate DataGrid
-## Page.Load Event Handler
+1. Open the Page.Load Event Handler
-1. Execute the data source (a static list, query or a web service call)
+2. Execute the data source (a static list, query or a web service call)
-2. Drag a `State` type into the event handler
+3. Drag a `State` type into the event handler
-3. Provide the load parameters for the DataGrid
+4. Provide the load parameters for the DataGrid

 ![](images/StateTypeObjectProps.png)